 Side hustle money is real money, so you need to pay taxes on it.
 That includes keeping track of your income, paying quarterly taxes if applicable, tracking deductions to lower your tax bills, and more.
 You can learn all about it at How to Handle Taxes for Your Side Hustle.

 Make sure there aren’t any conflicts of interest with your other job

-This won’t apply to all side hustles, but if your side hustle is at all related to your day job, it’s worth looking into.
+This won’t apply to all side hustles, but if your side hustle is at all related to your day job, it’s worth researching.

 Be realistic with yourself

-The downside of being able to set your own hours is that it’s really freaking hard to turn off.
-I still struggle with this because I love what I do and I see the benefit of working even more – my income goes up.
+The downside of setting your hours is that it’s really freaking hard to turn off.
+Many people struggle with this because you love what you do and see the benefit of working even more — your income goes up.
 But, turning off and taking a break will keep you from burning out.